-The ability to quantify the degree of correctness for QoS tests helps increase confidence levels in QoS assurance since DRE system testers need not rely on ad hoc techniques to ensure correctness properties exist in their QoS tests.
-This paper presented a method called the Test Execution (TE) Score that quantifies the correctness of QoS test execution.
-We showed how DRE system testers in the QED project used the TE Score to define correctness tests that account for the different QoS execution states of the system and consider that different QoS execution states have different priorities.
-DRE system testers therefore can perform trade-off analysis within their correctness tests to ensure that important QoS execution states have greater influence on the results.
+The ability to quantify the degree of correctness for QoS tests helps increase confidence levels in QoS assurance.
+This article presented a method called Test Execution (TE) Score that quantifies the correctness of QoS test execution.
+We showed how DRE system testers in the QED project used TE Score to define correctness tests that account for the different execution states of the system and consider that different execution states have different priorities.
+QED testers used TE Score to perform trade-off analysis within their correctness tests to ensure that important execution states have greater influence on the results.
 Based on our experience applying TE Score to a representative DRE system, we learned the following lessons:

 - Manually specifying the execution states helped reduce false negatives because TE Score was not trying to deduce them automatically.
-More importantly, it helped DRE system testers understand the test execution process better by identifying important states that should influence overall correctness. - Time-based correctness of QoS execution testing is needed because QoS properties can change over time.
-In some cases, DRE system testers many want to ensure correctness of QoS test execution at different time slices using different QoS execution states.
-Our future work will therefore investigate techniques for leverage temporal-logic [11] to facilitate time-based correctness testing of QoS test execution. - Execution state-based specification helped perform trade-off analysis it allowed finer control over how different states affect the final analysis.
-More importantly, assigning priorities to the different execution states helped improve DRE system testers control how much affect a given state had on the final analysis.
+More importantly, it helped DRE system testers understand the test execution process better by identifying important states that should influence overall correctness. - Time-based correctness of execution testing is needed because QoS properties can change over time.
+In some cases, DRE system testers many want to ensure correctness of QoS test execution at different time slices using different execution states.
+Our future work will therefore investigate techniques that leverage temporal-logic [26] to facilitate time-based correctness testing of QoS test execution. - Execution state-based specification helped perform trade-off analysis because it allowed finer control over how different states affect the final analysis.
+More importantly, assigning priorities to the different execution states helped improve DRE system testers control how much affect a given state had on the final analysis. - Determining the correct number of execution states is not trivial because it is unknown ahead of time how many execution states are needed to produce meaningful results.
+For example, too few execution states can make it hard to show how one execution state influences another, or impacts the over score.
+Likewise, too many execution states can accidently dilute the impact of other execution states.
+DRE system testers who use TE Score currently determine the correct number of execution states for a correctness test by starting small and increasing the states and priority as needed (i.e., by trial-and-error).
+Future research therefore will investigate techniques for deriving the appropriate number of execution states for a correctness test.

-TE Score, CUTS, and UNITE are freely available in open-source format for download from www.cs.iupui.edu/CUTS.
+TE Score, CUTS, and UNITE are freely available in open-source format for download from www.cs.iupui.edu/ CUTS.